oesteban/hcph-sops/docs/data-collection/pre-session.md

     - [ ] Get two gloves (e.g., from the box hanging at the entrance of the scanner room), then approach the scanner bed.
 Put the gloves on, and **DON'T TOUCH ANYTHING**.
 You MUST have the standard mirror dismounted and in front of you at this point. **WITH THE GLOVES** proceed to extract the infra-red mirror from its box, being extremely careful. **YOU CAN ONLY TOUCH THE MIRROR WITH GLOVES**, because it cannot be cleaned up.
 Watch out for **FINGERPRINTS** and once taken out of its box, **IMMEDIATELY PROCEED TO ATTACH IT** to the standard coil mirror.
 The mirror MUST NOT be placed anywhere else if not in its box.
     - [ ] **WITH YOUR GLOVES ON**, attach the ET mirror to the standard coil mirror (the larger mirror that points toward projector's screen at the back of the scanning room) using the scotch tape strips you prepared before.
 Put it more or less in the center, although <span style="color:red">this position may need to be adjusted</span> (being careful and with the same precautions explained before). **Do not touch the surface of the ET mirror.**

+        !!! important "The infrared mirror MUST be airtight attached"

+            It is critical that there is no air gap between the infrared mirror and the standard mirror.
+            Also, make sure the scotch tape is firmly glued to the standard mirror because the infrared mirror will be hanging when placed on the coil and may loosen up creating a gap with the standard mirror.

     - [ ] Place the mirror frame back on the head coil.
 As always, **DO NOT TOUCH THE MIRROR**.

 ## Back OUTSIDE THE SCANNER ROOM (control room)